 Services at the SSN include academic, career and personal counseling.
 Assistance with managing test anxiety and improving study skills are one of the areas in which counseling services can help.
-Students experiencing challenges from homesickness, culture shock or anxiety, as well as depression, eating disorders, relationship difficulties or other personal issues, are invited to book confidential and free sessions.
-The counselors are committed to listening, guiding and helping students move forward in their academic and personal lives.
-To initiate an appointment, please email success@michener.ca
+Learners experiencing challenges from homesickness, culture shock or anxiety, as well as depression, eating disorders, relationship difficulties or other personal issues, are invited to book confidential and free sessions.
+The counselors are committed to listening, guiding and helping learners move forward in their academic and personal lives.
+To initiate an appointment, please email success@michener.ca with your availability.